Eugenie1708/Stablecoin-Analysis/miniProject2_Queries.md

 5. **Volume Trends:** How do daily transfer volumes compare across tokens over time?

 ---

-## Overview
-A cross-token intelligence dashboard comparing USDT against USDC, DAI, and PYUSD across volume trends, sector penetration, user profiles, and retention behavior.

-This dashboard answers one question: **_Where is USDT winning, and where is it losing ground?_**
-All charts are interactive, ensuring dynamic and real-time competitive insights.

 ## USDT 60-Day Headlines
 Use this for: Counters (Volume, Tx Count, Active Users)